MelberGithub/MXFB-Look/README.md

-# MXFB-Look-Library
+# MXFB-Look

-#### Look Library is an app to save and restore look settings in MX-Linux Fluxbox
+#### MXFB-Look is an app to save and restore desktop settings in MX-Linux Fluxbox
 This is not a fully tested script. **Use at your own risk!** I suggest creating a new user for testing, in case something goes really wrong.

 A look is comprised of the following elements